Purzifal/SpectrumBot/README.md

 ## Spectrum Bot

-This is a Chat and Interactive bot for Beam.pro written in Python and currently in development
+This is currently a WIP Chat and Interactive bot for [Mixer.com](https://mixer.com) written in Python and currently in development

 **Author:** CAPGames
 **Website:** [spectrumbot.capgames.co.uk](https://spectrumbot.capgames.co.uk/)

 **State:** Not a workable state [[progress]](https://spectrumbot.capgames.co.uk/progress)

+## Target Platforms
 **Primary Platforms:** Raspberry Pi
 **Secondary Platforms:** Windows, Linux

-## Currently Completed
+## Current Tasks Completed
-Project  has been restarted from beginning
+This project has been restarted from the beginning and will be updated where time allows

-## Next On list
+## Task List (In no order)
 * Database
   * Create a connection with a database
   * Get data from database